 The Directors are responsible for the other information.
-The other information comprises mainly of information contained in the Annual Report, including the Corporate Governance Report, Statement of Compliance, Statement of Directors' Responsibilities and Statutory Disclosures, but does not include the financial statements and our auditor's report thereon.
-All other information in the Annual Report, except those disclosed above, will be made available to us after that date.
+The other information comprises mainly of the information contained in the Annual Report, including Statutory Disclosures, Corporate Governance Report, Statement of Directors' Responsibilities, Statement of Compliance, and Certificate from the Company Secretary, but does not include the financial statements and our auditor's report thereon.
+All other information in the Annual Report, except those disclosed above, will be made available to us after the auditor's report date.
 If we conclude that there is a material misstatement therein, we are required to communicate the matter to those charged with governance.

-Our opinion on the financial statements does not cover the other information and we do not express any form of assurance conclusion thereon.
+Our opinion on the financial statements does not cover the other information and we do and will not express any form of assurance conclusion thereon.

-In connection with our audit of the financial statements, our responsibility is to read the other information and, in doing so, consider whether the other information is materially inconsistent with the financial statements or our knowledge obtained in the audit, or otherwise appears to be materially misstated.
-If, based on the work we have performed, on the other information that we obtained prior to the date of this auditor's report, we conclude that there is a material misstatement of this other information, we are required to report that fact.
+In connection with our audit of the financial statements, our responsibility is to read the other information identified above and, in doing so, consider whether the other information is materially inconsistent with the financial statements, or our knowledge obtained in the audit or otherwise appears to be materially misstated.
+If, based on the work we have performed on the other information that we obtained prior to the date of this auditor's report, we conclude that there is a material misstatement of this other information, we are required to report that fact.
 We have nothing to report in this regard.

-Responsibilities of Directors and Those Charged with Governance for the Financial Statements
+Responsibilities of Directors for the Financial Statements

-The Directors are responsible for the preparation and fair presentation of the financial statements in accordance with International Financial Reporting Standards and in compliance with the requirements of the Mauritian Companies Act 2001, and for such internal control as the Directors determine is necessary to enable the preparation of the financial statements that are free from material misstatement, whether due to fraud or error.
+The Directors are responsible for the preparation and fair presentation of the financial statements in accordance with IFRS Accounting Standards and in compliance with the requirements of the Mauritian Companies Act 2001, and for such internal control as the Directors determine is necessary to enable the preparation of the financial statements that are free from material misstatement, whether due to fraud or error.